 Other Alternatives If Free Isn’t an Option

-So, what if a free shipping strategy is impossible with your online business?
-This is the case often; margins might be too low, or the industry standard is abnormal.
+So, what if a free shipping strategy is impossible for your online business?
+This is often the case; margins might be too low, or the industry standard is abnormal.
 What else can a retailer do to make shipping a competitive advantage?

 1. Real-time Shipping Quotes